An insider talks about the explosive US election

 by Adrian von Ferneczy //

 On November 5, 2024, the United States of America will face one of the most important presidential elections in its history.
 Markus Langemann, editor of the Club of clear words, talks about the threat of escalation and the deep tensions that characterize this election in an insightful interview with author Collin McMahon.
-McMahon, who wrote in the book "Trump against the Deep State" which sheds light on the power struggles behind the scenes, describes the election as a decision on the future of democracy in the USA.
+McMahon, who wrote in the book „Trump gegen den Deep State“ which sheds light on the power struggles behind the scenes, describes the election as a decision on the future of democracy in the USA.

 The interview provides a deep insight into the explosive dynamics of American politics and shows how deeply distrust in democratic institutions has grown.
 In swing states such as Pennsylvania, Georgia and Michigan, the outcome of the election will be decided - and the future of the country.
 Will there be another round of accusations, election challenges and chaos like in 2020?
 Watch the controversial interview exclusively here in the CdkW media library.